I live in New York City, Manhattan.

-- Congested Airspace: Too many flight schools all trying to cram in flight training operations!
-At last count there were 11 flight schools/flight clubs offering flight instruction at Farmingdale.
+- Congested Airspace: Too many flight schools (so called) all trying to cram in flight training operations!
+At last count there were 11 flight instruction operations or flight clubs offering flight instruction at Farmingdale.
 Not to mention all the general aviation and corporate jet traffic.
 It’s crazy.
 I went for a lesson on a Saturday once.
 It was like the aerial combat scene in the movie “Hells Angels.”
 Rent the movie, you’ll understand what I mean.

 A friend of mine referred me to a flight school at MacArthur Airport.
 He said the airport was quiet, that I would spend less time on the ground and more time in the air.
 He was right, MacArthur airport; (even with Southwest Airlines) conducts less than 220 operations a day, (2015) whereas Farmingdale Airport conducts close to 600 operations in a day, (2015)!
 It was a no-brainer for me.
 I visited the school, Heritage Flight Academy, an approved FAA Part 141 flight training academy (not some instructor teaching out of the trunk of his car), placed a deposit, trained twice a week and completed my Private Pilot License in less than three months.